Pilot plans have sparked hope for international students returning to Australia, but a student leader opines that more can be done.

 “We have overwhelming feedback that online studies just aren’t working,” said Ong.
 “Additionally, this is not what international students paid for.
 They paid for quality, face-to-face education.
 Further to that, onshore students would have received better support in terms of engagements and social events.”

 He added that offshore students suffer from a lack of belonging to their university, while some have never stepped foot on campus.
-“A recent report also suggests overseas students suffered from poor mental health, especially if they came from a country with a large amount of COVID cases,” he says.
+“A recent report also suggests overseas students suffered from poor mental health, especially if they came from a country with a large amount of COVID cases,” he said.

 International students returning to Australia: Vaccinated, and eager to return